-This dark murder mystery novel (500 pages) was published in August of 2014 by Quercus.
+This psychological police procedural (500 pages) was published in August of 2014 by Quercus.
 The book takes you to the Isle of Lewis, off the coast of Scotland.
 Melissa read The Blackhouse and loved it; it wouldn't be on our site if she didn't recommend it.

 This murder mystery — set in the outer Hebrides — turns into a psychological character study as the crime is being solved.
-It’s populated with messy characters you’ll care about, and it delves into fascinating local history.
+It’s filled with messy people you’ll grow to care about, and it delves into fascinating local history.
 Plus, it’s darker than the bottom of a cup of espresso.

-The action kicks off with a gruesome murder on the remote Isle of Lewis, just off the northern coast of Scotland.
+The action kicks off with a gruesome murder on the remote Isle of Lewis, just off the northwestern coast of Scotland.
 The crime is similar to a killing in Edinburgh, so detective Fin Macleod, a Lewis native, is dispatched back to the island to investigate.
-No one is happy about it: not Fin, not his disappointed wife, not the commander on the island, and not the native islanders who have a variety of reasons for their grudges, resentments, and tender feelings when Fin resurfaces.
+No one is happy about it: not Fin, not his disappointed wife, not the commander on the island, and not the native islanders who are wholly justified in their grudges, resentments, and tender feelings when Fin resurfaces.

 As he digs into the details of the crime, Fin is immersed in the dark events of his childhood in this unforgiving landscape.
 The island’s terrain and raw, primal weather shape the narrative as much as the people who populate it.